2024 Prize Winner:

 by Mia Black

-American Folk Music will function as an organized collection of folk songs to be used in a classroom setting organized by the story of immigration to America.
+American Harmony will function as an organized collection of folk songs to be used in a classroom setting organized by the story of immigration to America.

 The book will adhere to Kodály music education theory, which suggests that students should learn music through the folk songs of their history and culture.
 Black, in particular, understands both the benefits and challenges of applying this theory to her work.